phoban01/preview-env-controller/README.md

 ***Please do not use this in production.
 This is very much a proof of concept and the controllers are very primitive without many safeguards and no tests.***

-## Flux based GitOps PreviewEnvironments
+## Flux based GitOps Preview Environments

 https://fluxcd.io/